lamars18/Word-Guess-Game/README.md

 https://github.com/lamars18/Word-Guess-Game

 The goal for this project was to design a game using Javascript that would perform the following:

-Randomly picks a letter, and the user has to guess which letter the app chose.
+Include a theme
+Use key events to listen for the letters that your players will type.

-It had to include the following test on the page:
+Display the following on the page:

-Guess what letter I'm thinking of
+Press any key to get started!
-Wins: (# of times the user has guessed the letter correctly)
+Wins: (# of times user guessed the word correctly).

-Losses: (# of times the user has failed to guess the letter correctly after exhausting all guesses) Guesses Left: (# of guesses left.
-This will update) Your Guesses So Far: (the specific letters that the user typed.
-Display these until the user either wins or loses.)
-When the player wins, increase the Wins counter and start the game over again (without refreshing the page).
-When the player loses, increase the Losses counter and restart the game without a page refresh (just like when the user wins).
+EX.
+If the word is madonna, display it like this when the game starts: _ _ _ _ _ _ _.
+As the user guesses the correct letters, reveal them: m a d o _  _ a.

+Number of Guesses Remaining: (# of guesses remaining for the user).
+Letters Already Guessed: (Letters the user has guessed, displayed like L Z Y H).
+After the user wins/loses the game should automatically choose another word and make the user play it.

 This project not only met the minimum requirement but the HTML design and CSS where used to create a product would be appealing and user friendly.